rdick/Inventory-Java-GUI/README.md

 item in my inventory

-4. As a user, I want to be able to view a list of the items and their corresponding quantity in my inventory
+4. As a user, I want to be able to view a list of the items and their corresponding id and quantity in my inventory

 5. As a user, I want to be able to select an item in my collection and view the details of that item

+6. As a user, I want to be able view the total value of all the items in the inventory